-Long-term and stable financing is provided from government funds.
+Long-term and stable financing provided by government are secured to finance this account.
 Efforts are made for proper risk management through the assessment of cash flows.

 f.
 Operations to Facilitate Crisis Responses

 The risk management structure for these operations is described below.